 CDFG originally based their crude population estimate on a series of studies which estimated lion population densities for different habitat types around the state.
 These density estimates varied from zero to 10 lions per 100 square miles, and were simply extrapolated to accommodate the total amount of available habitat type.

 Mountain lion field research and population estimates have come a long way in the last few decades.
 Most biologists now agree on an average lion population density of 1.7 lions per 100 sq km of habitat.
 In California (~185,000 sq km of habitat), that equates to approximately 3,100 resident mountain lions for the entire state.

-Marc Kenyon, CDFG's Bear and Lion Coordinator recently (2012) gave credence to that estimate when he stated that California's lion "population size is, in fact, smaller than it was 10 years ago."
+Marc Kenyon, CDFG's former Bear and Lion Coordinator, in 2012 gave credence to that estimate when he stated that California's lion "population size is, in fact, smaller than it was 10 years ago."
 He attributed this decrease to dwindling lion habitat and the hunting policies in surrounding states.
 He estimates California's statewide lion population to be approximately 4,000 animals and dropping.